ajspurr/medical_cost_prediction/README.md

 **Residual distribution in model with all new features added:**
 <p align="center"><img src="/output/models/qqhist1_orig.png" width="600"/></p>

-**One of the visualizations of Cook's outliers in the relationship between Age and Charges (this plot is in smokers only):**
+**One of the visualizations of Cook's outliers in the relationship between Age and Charges (this plot represents smokers only):**
+You can see that the outliers in this plot also represent Cook's outliers.
 <p align="center"><img src="/output/models/outliers_age_v_charges_nonob_smoker.png" width="350"/></p>

 **Residual distribution after all of Cook's outliers were removed:**